 Supply chain management: Tracking agricultural products as they are moved from the farm until they reach the market is useful to ensure accountability in the supply chain.
 Additionally, sensors that monitor conditions such as temperature and humidity during transportation of perishable agricultural goods can ensure quality control.

-The following example use case may be considered for agricultural machinery and equipment that are attached with LPWA devices.
+The following example use case may be considered for agricultural machinery and equipment that are attached with M-IoT devices.
 Agricultural machinery and equipment may be leased by farmers for extended periods.
 The leasing company wants to track leased equipment to ensure that the equipment does not leave the service area or to be able to locate any equipment in case it is lost or stolen.
 The leasing company therefore runs an application on its system for equipment tracking.
 Furthermore, various sensors are mounted on the machinery to collect agricultural data.
 For example, sensors on combines may obtain harvesting data in real time.
 The location trackers and sensors are securely mounted on the machinery so that they cannot be tampered with or removed.

-A farmer leases machinery and equipment such as a tractor, combine, sprayers, and irrigation systems, for a multi-year period.
+A farmer leases machinery and equipment such as a tractor, combine, sprayers, and irrigation systems for a multi-year period.
 Other workers operate the machinery.
-The farmer monitors the location and usage of machinery on her own computer to ensure proper operation of the machinery.
-The farmer also runs another application on his computer with which she gathers the data collected by the farm machinery (e.g., the combine).
+The farmer monitors the location and usage of machinery on her computer to ensure proper operation of the machinery.
+The farmer also runs another application on her computer with which she gathers the data collected by the farm machinery (e.g., the combine).
 Thus, the farmer is able to analyse data such as harvesting speed and grain quality.
-Real-time (or near-real-time) tracking and analysis of data allows for adjustment of farm operation to correct for any problems.also
+In addition, real-time (or near-real-time) tracking and analysis of data allows for adjustment of farm operations to correct for any problems.
+Utilizing precise fault monitoring by distributed sensors on low-latency networks increases responsiveness to costly failures and decreases risk overall.

+M-IoT devices can enhance agricultural productivity by enabling precision farming techniques.
+Precision agriculture techniques allow farmers to monitor soil health, livestock health, detect harmful insects, and track weather conditions with greater accuracy, potentially leading to higher yields and more efficient resource use.